obasajujoshua31/-customer_ticketing/README.md

 - Support agents can not cancel requests.
 - Admin can cancel only pending requests.
 - Customer can cancel only their requests and only pending.
+- Customer and agents can only comment on request that are active.

 6. Feedback - a Relational Database could have been better for a data that is related like this.

+7. Default agent account - `agent@agent.com` and password `agent`
+            admin account - `admin@admin.com` and password `admin`